bingeli1212/nitrile-preview/doc/DOC-nitrile-diagram.md

   The imaginary unit.
 This allows a complex number to be construct such as "1+2*I", for a complex number that is "1+2i".

-# The 'lastpt' command

-The 'lastpt' command modifies the 'lastpt' state which affects the next path contruction.

-- \lastpt ^up:2
-- \lastpt ^down:2
-- \lastpt ^left:2
-- \lastpt ^right:2
-- \lastpt ^x:2
-- \lastpt ^y:2
-- \lastpt ^X:2
-- \lastpt ^Y:2
-- \lastpt ^at:a
-- \lastpt ^pt:a
-- \lastpt ^center
-- \lastpt ^north
-- \lastpt ^south
-- \lastpt ^northwest
-- \lastpt ^southwest
-- \lastpt ^northeast
-- \lastpt ^southeast
-- \lastpt ^east
-- \lastpt ^west

-If it starts with "left:<x>", "right:<x>", "up:<y>",
-"down:<y>", where the distance expresses the number of grid units to move in that direction.

-If it starts with "x:", then it expresses the distance from the left hand side of the viewport.

-If it starts with "y:", then it expresses the distance from the bottom side of the viewport.

-If it starts with "X:", then what follows will be interpreted as expressing a number that is "x" number of unit distances from the right hand side of the viewport.

-If it starts with "Y:", then what follows is to be interpreted as expressing a number that is "x" number of unit distances away from the top of the viewport.

-If it is "at:a" then the 'lastpt' will be set to a point coincides with the first point of that path.

-If it is "at:a_0" then the 'lastpt' will be set to a point coincides with the first point of that path.

-If it is "at:a_1" then the 'lastpt' will be set to a point coincides with the second point of that path.

-If it is "at:a_2" then the 'lastpt' will be set to a point coincides with the third point of that path.

-If it is "at:a_3" then the 'lastpt' will be set to a point coincides with the forth point of that path.

-If it is "pt:a" then it creates a new path variable named 'a' such that it contains a single point that coincides with the current position of 'lastpt'.